studiorack/studiorack-app/renderer/_docs/05-develop-new-plugins.md

 When ready to release, commit your plugin to Github and then:

 1. Publish a Github release containing the plugin source along with metadata `plugins.json`
-2. Tag your Github repository with `studiorack-plugin` so it can be discovered
+2. Tag your Github repository with `studiorack-plugin-steinberg` so it can be discovered
 3. Wait for the studiorack-registry to index your plugin (every 24 hours)
 4. Check the registry feed for your plugin to appear https://studiorack.github.io/studiorack-registry/